Individualized Program Plans Lawyers in Los Angeles

 Under the Lanterman Act, every eligible individual with special needs that is receiving aide from a regional center is required to have an Individual Program Plan (IPP).
 The IPP is the central document for consumers, typically over the age of three, and includes information about the recipient’s needs, strengths, goals, objectives, and services that they are to receive.
 This document is considered by many to be the most important when it comes to what services children and families will receive from a local regional center, and minor details in the allotted services to recipients can make a massive difference in the lives of families with children who have developmental disabilities.

 Here at Woodsmall Law Group, we know better then most how important an IPP is to children with special needs and their families.
-Our IPP attorneys based in Pasadena serve the San Gabriel Valley and eastern Los Angeles.
+Our IPP attorneys are based in Pasadena and serve the San Gabriel Valley and eastern Los Angeles.
 We are intimately familiar with the workings of the local regional centers, and courtrooms as well.
 After you call us at (626) 440-0028, we can schedule a free initial sit-down to go over your child’s needs and develop a long-term plan, including assistance in the development of your child’s IPP.
 Once you have us on your side, we will advocate for your child every step of the way.

 Do not wait any longer to reach out to us and see how we can aid you and your family.